BubbaDiego/sonic8/README.md

 See [docs/alert_thresholds_api.md](docs/alert_thresholds_api.md) for the alert thresholds API.
 See [docs/backend_api_spec.md](docs/backend_api_spec.md) for a complete list of backend routes.

+The `/portfolio/latest` endpoint will only return data after a portfolio snapshot is recorded.
+You can create a snapshot using `POST /positions/snapshot` or by running `POST /cyclone/run` to execute the full cycle.

 ## Frontend UI Guide
 See [docs/berry_react_guide.md](docs/berry_react_guide.md) for details on the React codebase:
 - Overview of the `src/` folder structure.